-Just finished!
 The above photo and the one below are of the same necklace.
-I've just created the beads so they are reversible!
+The beads are reversible.

-ABOUT THE ARTIST: Lyn lives with her husband in London, Ontario Canada and enjoys get-togethers with other clay pals in southern Ontario on a regular basis.
-In 2017, plans include attending Clayathon in Atlantic City, and a Canadian-hosted event in Morrisburg, Ontario.
+ABOUT THE ARTIST: Lyn lives with her husband Harry in London, Ontario Canada and enjoys get-togethers with other clay pals in southern Ontario on a regular basis.
+In 2017, Lyn will attend Retreats in Atlantic City, and Morrisburg, Ontario, and a Claire Maunsell workshop in Toronto.
 She is a member of the International Polymer Clay Association (IPCA) and will be attending Synergy4, an event hosted by that organization in Valley Forge, Philadelphia in August.
+She is registered to attend a week long retreat in France in 2018.

 Artist Lyn Tremblay can be found demonstrating and selling her Jewellery Art at ArtwithPanache in London, Ontario.